ahmedosama07/FlySky/README.md

 # FlySky

-FlySky code for aeduino mega projects. chanells can be changed from the settings of the FlySky.
+FlySky code for arduino mega projects. chanells can be changed from the settings of the FlySky.